R. B. Choudary

 Ratanlal Bhagatram Choudary is an Indian film producer who has worked in several film industries, predominantly in Tamil and Telugu along with a few films in Malayalam and Hindi.
 He is the founder of the production company Super Good Films.

 Career

 R. B. Choudary hails from a Rajasthani family.
 He worked in the steel, exports and jewel industries before entering film production.
 He started his career as a producer with Malayalam film industry first and produced a few films under "Super" banner.
 In 1989, he entered Tamil film industry and produced films on 'Super' banner in partnership with R. Mohan, who manufactured "Good Knight" mosquito mats.
 When they decided to part ways, Choudary borrowed good from 'Good Knight' and modified it as 'Super Good' films.

 Personal life

 Choudhary married Mahjabeen, a Tamilian woman.
-Choudary's sons Jiiva and Jithan Ramesh are both actors.
+Choudary's two youngest sons Jithan Ramesh and Jiiva are both actors.

 Filmography

 Awards

 A list of awards received by R. B. Choudary include: